Skip to content

 Key Designs

-1. Multi-Detector Collaboration + Keypoint Uniformization:
+1. Multi-detector Collaboration + Keypoint Uniformization: Correcting Motion Estimation Bias

 Loss & Training

-EfficientMotionPro: \(\mathcal{L} = 10\mathcal{L}_{kp} + 40\mathcal{L}_{proj} + 40\mathcal{L}_{struct}\), Adam optimizer, OneCycleLR (peak lr \(2\times10^{-4}\)), 100 epochs, batch=64, ~12h on a single RTX 4090.
+EfficientMotionPro: \(\mathcal{L} = 10\mathcal{L}_{kp} + 40\mathcal{L}_{proj} + 40\mathcal{L}_{struct}\), Adam optimizer, OneCycleLR (peak lr \(2\times10^{-4}\)), 100 epochs, batch=64, ~12h on RTX 4090.

-OnlineSmoother: \(\mathcal{L}_{total} = \mathcal{L}_{temp} + 10\mathcal{L}_{spatial} + 5\mathcal{L}_{proj}\), where \(\mathcal{L}_{temp} = 20\mathcal{L}_{time} + \mathcal{L}_{freq}\). batch=1 to preserve causality, gradient clipping threshold 5.0, ~2.5h.
+OnlineSmoother: \(\mathcal{L}_{total} = \mathcal{L}_{temp} + 10\mathcal{L}_{spatial} + 5\mathcal{L}_{proj}\), where \(\mathcal{L}_{temp} = 20\mathcal{L}_{time} + \mathcal{L}_{freq}\).
+Batch=1 to maintain causality, gradient clipping threshold 5.0, ~2.5h.

 Key Experimental Results